boozallen/ads-final/README.md

 https://github.com/booz-allen-agile-delivery/ads-final/blob/development/INSTALL.md

-**(q)** Open Source Usage
+**(q)**

 All of the technologies we used for this prototype are open source.
-The list of technologies can be seen at:

 https://github.com/booz-allen-agile-delivery/ads-final/blob/development/documentation/Architecture-Diagrams.md

-We have also open sourced this solution and the Open source license is available at:
+We have also open sourced this solution.
+Open source license is available at:

 https://github.com/booz-allen-agile-delivery/ads-final/blob/development/LICENSE